AdobeDocs/document-services/src/pages/faq/sales-content.md

 <AccordionItem header='Can I continue using my same trial credentials (i.e. keys) when I have paid for Adobe Acrobat Services?' slot_id="account-management-can-i-continue-using-my-same-trial-credentials">

-You should not use your free trial credentials (Credential Key aka API Key) beyond your trial.
+You should not use your free tier credentials (Credential Key aka API Key) beyond your trial.

-When you start your Enterprise Term Licensing Agreement (ETLA), you will receive & create new credentials under your ETLA ORG–you will want to exchange your free trial credentials with those new ETLA credentials.
+When you start your Enterprise Term Licensing Agreement (ETLA), you will receive & create new credentials under your ETLA ORG–you will want to exchange your free tier credentials with those new ETLA credentials.

 </AccordionItem>